How to use a T2125 form to report your professional income

 Part 1: Identification

-Enter the basic personal and business information that is required.
+Enter your personal and business information.

 This includes your full name and Social Insurance Number (SIN).
 You'll also need to provide your business name, address and CRA business number.